| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 dead wagon was in use constantly. . . .
 Many were frozen to death during the

+night, their fires having gone out.
 Local leaders and doctors across Alaska ordered the closure of churches,

 schools and theatres.
 Traveling was prohibited between villages.
 Native